makiki99/h3templates/templates/one_minute_madness/index.md

     * Terrain is always Grass.
     * A single Stables spawn in this zone, with object value increased to 1000.
     * Water Wheels have their value increased to 1000, and their frequency to 150.
+    * Wood has its frequency increased to 350.
     * A single Pandora's Box containing 5000 xp spawn in this zone.
     * The following creature banks spawn in this zone:
         * 3 Crypts